 More than 70% of people who rent apartments have some kind of pet.
-Because pets are seen by many as family members, more apartment complexes are seeing the value in becoming pet-friendly.
+Because pets are seen by many as family members, more apartment complexes like the Winter Garden apartments are seeing the value in becoming pet-friendly.

 However, you might be worried about how you and your pet will comfortably transition to an apartment lifestyle.
 Thankfully, with a few tips on how to keep your pet busy and your apartment in top shape, the change of scenery can be easier than you anticipate.